iturdikulov/obs_auto/README.md

 ### Configuration

-Edit a `config.ini` file in the project, adjust values as per your setup:
+Edit the `config.ini` file in the project, adjust values as per your setup:

 **Important:** Make sure to enable the `obs-websocket` server in OBS Studio (`Tools` -> `Websocket Server Settings`).
 If you use a password, configure one